Why Choose Vanderbilt?

 - Doctor of Nursing Practice (DNP) Program – integrates course work with practice immersion experiences to prepare practice scholars to become leaders in bringing evidence-based knowledge into clinical practice, improving health care outcomes and strengthening nursing management and education.

-- Post-Master’s Certificates – available in various specialty areas for the nurse practitioner (Acute Care, Adult, Family, Gerontological, Neonatal, Pediatric, Psychiatric-Mental Health (Lifespan) and Women’s Health) and in Informatics, Healthcare Leadership, and Nurse-Midwifery.
+- Post-Master’s Certificates – available in various specialty areas for the nurse practitioner (Acute Care, Adult, Family, Gerontological, Neonatal, Pediatric, Psychiatric-Mental Health (Lifespan) and Women’s Health) and in Informatics, Nursing and Health Care Leadership, and Nurse-Midwifery.